Lydford: Lydford Church

 The dedication of the parish church to St. Petrock would seem to indicate that it was built on the site of a pre-existing British settlement.

 The current church was built in the perpendicular gothic style, and although ostensibly Norman, some of the architectural furniture, for example the font, is of the Anglo-Saxon style (or at latest, early Norman), thus it would appear that the church was rebuilt upon the site of the earlier building.

-The church was enlarged in the 13th century, the tower being added in the 15th century.
-A further enlargement occurred c.
-1890 with the addition of the vestry and northern aisle.
+The church was enlarged in the 13th century and the tower added in the 15th century.
+In 1890 the vestry and northern aisle were added.

 Lydford Castle

 Two castles have been built at Lydford, the first immediately in the wake of the Norman Conquest in 1066.

-The second castle was built on the site of the first castle in c.
-1132 AD.
-It was a 3-storey tower, commanding a strategic view over much of the surrounding countryside, and was eminently defensible, with Lydford Gorge on one side, and the land sloping steeply away from it.
+The second castle was built on the site of the first castle in 1132.
+It was a 3-storey tower, commanding a strategic view over much of the surrounding countryside, and was eminently defensible, with the Gorge on one side, and the land sloping steeply away from it.

-Its use changed under the aegis of Edward I of England who made the castle the Stannary prison; its reputation was not good.
+Its use changed under Edward I, who made the castle the Stannary prison; its reputation was not good.
 Sir Richard Grenville used the prison as an oubliette for his political opponents.
 An order of Parliament during the reign of Henry VIII describes the prison in 1512 as "one of the most hanious, contagious and detestable places in the realm"; Lydford Law was a by-word for injustice.
 It was also one of the seats of the Bloody Assizes of Hanging Judge Jeffreys.

-The prison is commemorated in the poem Lydford Law by the Tavistock poet William Browne:
+The prison is commemorated in the poem "Lydford Law" by the Tavistock poet William Browne:

 At the time of Cromwell's Commonwealth, the castle was entirely in ruins, but in the 18th century it was restored and again used as a prison and as the meeting-place of the manor and borough courts.
 The site is now maintained by English Heritage, and entry is free of charge.

 Lydford's toll road

-Lydford is located on the former stage-coach route between Tavistock and Okehampton, now the A386.
-On this old toll road near Beardon is a 'Take-off' stone set in the verge.
+Lydford is located on the former stagecoach route between Tavistock and Okehampton.
+Now the A386, this was the Okehampton Turnpike Trust's Tavistock Road.
+Near Beardon is a 'Take-off' stone set in the verge.
 On steep hills heavily laden waggons or coaches could add an extra toll-free horse to help pull the vehicle up the hill, but this horse had to be taken off at the top.
 Very few of these stones still exist in situ.

-Lydford's railway stations Gallery

-Lydford Foxes

-In 2016, the Lydford Foxes youth football club was established, becoming affiliated with the Devon FA and members of the Devon Junior & Minor League in 2017.
-The majority of players live in the village, along with surrounding villages, such as Lewdown, Sourton and Bridestowe, with home matches played at the Lydford Sports Field and in Brentor and Lewdown.

-In July 2019, the club was named Grassroots Club of the Year - Runner Up at the Devon FA Grassroots Football Awards.